Difference Between Stocks vs Mutual Funds

 - Mutual funds money is invested in marketable securities according to the investment objective.

-- A stock is a collection of shares.
+- A stock is a collection of claims.
 Mutual Funds are a collection of money.

-- Stocks are risky in nature as market sentiments, and global news can impact the stock market instantly.
+- Stocks are risky as market sentiments and global news can impact the stock market instantly.

 - Strong mutual funds provide broad, risk-controlled exposure to the market’s sectors without watering down their managers’ best ideas amid hundreds of picks.